almostJohn/almostJohn/README.md

 • Rainenthusiast and notorious overthinker<br />
 • Sometimes I write code; sometimes it even works *(Predominantly Typescript, learning some python, having a peek at rust)*<br />
-• Plonking on various numbers of strings *(mostly 6)* with the goal to produce pleasant sounds<br />
+• Really just some dude who writes code and plonks on guitars<br />